 Then you draw on a design, using the patterns in purple to guide you.
 Next the shell is cut, ground and carved before it is ultimately polished.
 Her pieces are stocked in her shop – Wildabout Wampum near Shediac and in stores from New Brunswick to Key West.

-Visit Le Pays de la Sangouine – a fun stop on a road trip through Acadian New Brunswick
+Visit Le Pays de la Sangouine – a fun stop on a Acadian road trip in New Brunswick

 For a genuine look at Acadian culture visit Le Pays de la Sanguine, a fishing village constructed from the ground up, inspired by the novels of Antonine Maillet.

 As you move from building to building you’re introduced to comedy, dance, music (learn how to play the spoons), food and real life scenes based on la Sagouine, an uneducated washerwoman who wasn’t afraid to speak the truth.
 Plan to spend several hours here.

 Enjoy a walk in Kouchibouguac National Park